4.2 Registration Regulations

 Degree credit may be withheld for courses when the prerequisite or corequisite requirements have not been met.

 In exceptional circumstances a student may request a waiver for one or more prerequisites from the Dean of the Faculty which offers the course.
 All prerequisite waivers are granted at the discretion of the Dean of the Faculty which offers the course.
+The Dean should consult the department that offers the course prior to granting the waiver.
+[Approved by the General Faculties Council on February 19, 2020]

 Prerequisite waivers are not normally granted for more than one stated prerequisite per course.